sawansinghmahara/sawansinghmahara.github.io/pages/about.md

 title: About me
 ---
 # Who am I?
 What is this website?
-I am a currently a Master's researcher at the Indian Institute of Technology - Dharwad.
+I am a currently a Master's Student at the Indian Institute of Technology Dharwad.
 I did my Bachelor's in Engineering at PESIT Bangalore South Campus, in Electronics and Communication Engineering.
-I currently am researching the field of Distributed Machine Learning, which looks into machine learning across a network of devices!
+I am currently researching the field of Distributed Machine Learning, Federated Learning to be precise, which looks into machine learning across a network of devices!
-I have am interested in many disciplines of the likes of reinforcement learning, deep learning, natural language processing, computer vision, and more.
-As these are ever evolving fields, there is always something new to learn about learning to learn!
+I am interested in disciplines of the likes of reinforcement learning, deep learning, natural language processing, computer vision, and more.
+As these are ever evolving fields, there is always something new to learn about learning to learn, which I enjoy doing!

 The objective of this website is to showcase a bit more about the various things I am interested in and how that changes and evolves over time.
 It also serves as a pubic notebook of sorts from where I can refer to some information that I deem useful.